 Many foods contain magnesium, but the main sources in Australia are cereals and non-alcoholic drinks like coffee and water.

 Most people get all the magnesium they need from food.
-As a general rule, foods that are high in fibre provide magnesium.
-Some good sources of magnesium include leafy green vegetables — such as spinach — legumes, nuts, seeds and whole grains.
+In general, foods that are high in fibre provide magnesium.
+Some good sources of magnesium include:

-Tap, mineral, and bottled waters can also be sources of magnesium, but how much magnesium they contain depends on the brand.
+Tap, mineral, and bottled waters can also be sources of magnesium, but the amount of magnesium they contain depends on the brand.